Top 8 Enthralling Games Like "Horizon Zero Dawn" Everyone Should Play

 Since it’s a hasty spin-off entry, the game doesn’t take itself too seriously and overall experience isn’t as refined.
 Nonetheless, you’ll still have tons of fun with this game.

-Though the other entries in Far Cry series aren’t very similar to Horizon Zero Dawn, give them a go as well.
+Though the other entries in the Far Cry series aren’t very similar to Horizon Zero Dawn, give them a go as well.
 Far Cry 5, the latest installment in the franchise, for instance, is nothing short of spectacular.